coreos/docs/os/sdk-building-development-images.md

-# Building Development Images
+# Building development images

-## Updating Packages on an Image
+## Updating packages on an image

 Building a new VM image is a time consuming process.
 On development images you can use `gmerge` to build packages on your workstation and ship them to your target VM.

 On your workstation start the dev server inside the SDK chroot: